ale9412/Django-Oauth-Site/README.md

 # Django-Oauth-Site
-Demio site to use Django-Oauth authentication
+Demo site to use Django-Oauth authentication